 Ongoing breakthroughs in the way we treat cancer force life insurance companies to update their underwriting protocols.

 But the good news is many forms of cancer are very treatable, especially in the early stages.
 Which means cancer survivors live longer than ever.

 When it comes to traditional life insurance, most survivors are required to be cancer-free for a period of years (anywhere from 2 – 10 years) depending on the type of cancer.

-When it comes to a family history of cancer, insurance companies divide people into two basic categories.
+If you have a family history of cancer this also comes into play.
+Insurance companies divide people into two basic categories.

 Those who've had a family member: